 Nonetheless it is critical that you understand the basics of cell network infrastructure, and how your cell phone interacts with this network so that you may more reliably use it in times of trouble.

-At its simplest, any given cell phone provider will have installed a wide-ranging network of towers throughout their service area.
+At its simplest, any given wireless service provider will have installed a wide-ranging network of towers throughout their service area.
 These cell phone towers serve as relays, bouncing a signal from one to the next in a giant chain until the signal finally reaches its destination.

 Note that certain cellular providers simply have agreements with the owners of pre-existing towers to carry their client’s calls, but functionally this makes no difference for you and I.